 14 Miedema E, Le Mat M and Hague F (2020) But is it Comprehensive?
 Unpacking the 'comprehensive' in comprehensive sexuality education.
-Health Education Journal 2020, Vol. 79(7) 747-762

-15 NCERT (2010) CONCEPTUAL FRAMEWORK ADOLESCENCE EDUCATION PROGRAMME the potential effects of CSE programmes in contributing to changes besides health outcomes including: preventing and reducing gender-based and intimate partner violence and discrimination; increasing gender equitable norms, self-efficacy and confidence; and, building stronger and healthier relationships.
+Health Education Journal 2020, Vol. 79(7) 747-762 with recommendations from the experts in sexuality education development, implementation and evaluation, point to the potential effects of CSE programmes in contributing to changes besides health outcomes including: preventing and reducing gender-based and intimate partner violence and discrimination; increasing gender equitable norms, self-efficacy and confidence; and, building stronger and healthier relationships.